mmukulkumar/MKNFTZ-MARKETPLACE/README.md

     npm install --save-dev @openzeppelin/truffle-upgrades

+   writing your own smart contract and deploying them to the marketplace  is good idea to learn

    For more information on @openzeppelin follow https://github.com/OpenZeppelin/openzeppelin-upgrades

 # 4. For running the HTML on Localhost install Live server plugin in MS Visual Studio Code (Text-Editor)